 5 tips to keep your ego in check

-Balance confidence and arrogance or your leadership will sink
+As an EMS leader you need to balance confidence and arrogance or your leadership will sink

 By Chris Cebollero

 I’m sure it comes to you as no surprise, but EMS is a very egotistical business.
 It’s that ego that keeps us from asking the question “Why?” — we don’t want to look as if we don’t know what we are talking about in front of our peers.